litenova/ChainRunner/README.md

 ### Use Without DI

-Inject your chain to your class and run it.
-You can either pass instance of a handler to `WithHandler` method or the handler should have a public empty constructor
+You can use the `ChainBuilder<T>` class to build chains on demand.
+When building a chain without using DI, you should either pass the instance of handler to `WithHandler` method or the type of handler which in this case, the handler should have an empty constructuro.

 ```c#
     [ApiController]